TILOS-AI-Institute/MacroPlacement/Docs/CodeElements/README.md

 #### **Recursively merge small adjacent clusters**
-After breaking up clusters which span large distance,  there may be some small clusters with only tens of standard cells.
+After breaking up clusters which span over a large distance,  there may be some small clusters with only tens of standard cells.
-In this step, Circuit Training recursively merges small clusters to the most adjacent cluster if they are within a certain distance *closeness* (*breakup_threshold* / 2.0),  thus reducing number of clusters.
+In this step, Circuit Training recursively merges small clusters to the most adjacent cluster if they are within a certain distance *closeness* (*breakup_threshold* / 2.0),  thus reducing the number of clusters.
 A cluster is defined to be a small cluster if the number of elements (macro pins, macros, IO ports and standard cells) is less than or equal to *max_num_nodes*, where *max_num_nodes* = *number_of_vertices* // *number_of_clusters_after_breakup* // 4.
 The merging process is as following:
 * flag = False